 - Biophysical profile.
 This test combines the nonstress test with an ultrasound.

 - Doppler analysis.
 This is a sonographic test to evaluate the blood flow through the baby’s umbilical cord -- it can provide information as to how blood flow -- which carries oxygen - is getting to your baby

 Treatment depends on how severe your preeclampsia is and how far along you are in your pregnancy.
 Even if you have mild preeclampsia, you need treatment to make sure it doesn’t get worse.

 Most women with mild preeclampsia are delivered by 37 weeks of pregnancy .
 If you have mild preeclampsia before 37 weeks:

 - Your provider checks your blood pressure and urine regularly.
-She may want you to stay in the hospital to monitor you closely.
+It’s possible that you may need to stay in the hospital to be monitored closely.
 If you’re not in the hospital, your provider may want you to have checkups once or twice a week.
-She also may ask you to take your blood pressure at home.
+You may also need to take your blood pressure at home.

 - Your provider may ask you to do kick counts to track how often your baby moves.
 There are two ways to do kick counts: Every day, time how long it takes for your baby to move ten times.
 If it takes longer than 2 hours, tell your provider.
 Or three times a week, track the number of times your baby moves in 1 hour.
 If the number changes, tell your provider.

 - If you’re at least 37 weeks pregnant and your condition is stable, your provider may recommend that you have your baby early.
 This may be safer for you and your baby than staying pregnant.
 Your provider may give you medicine or break your water (amniotic sac) to make labor start.
 This is called inducing labor.

 How is severe preeclampsia treated?